They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 A large part of their survival as Halifax Town AFC came down to the togetherness and team spirit from the fans and players, and this has transferred to FC Halifax Town, as displayed by their recent overachievements over the last few seasons.

-Through the first nine fixtures of the 2025/26 National League campaign, it seemed as though Halifax may be proving any doubters right, earning just nine points out of a possible 27.
+Through the first nine fixtures of the 2025/26 National League campaign, it seemed as though Halifax might be proving any doubters right, earning just nine points out of a possible 27.
 Since then, however, the Shaymen have had successful trips to Gateshead, Morecambe and league leaders Rochdale, winning 2-1 in each match, accompanied by home wins over Aldershot Town and Brackley Town, shooting Lakeland’s side up to sixth and into the play-off places.

 There has been no shortage of goals in these matches either, with 43 goals scored in the opening 14 games.
 Only three sides have had more goals scored in their matches, proving that the Yorkshire side will always offer an exciting fixture.

-With two fellow play-off aspirants in York City – who ended last season as runners-up on 96 points – and newly relegated Carlisle United, we will be able to gain a clear picture as to if Lakeland can guide his team to a remarkable promotion, or if they will die out like they have done in the past after an ever-successful start; the Shaymen are sure cause excitement wherever they go, and although it remains a mystery if their form will continue into promotion in May, there is no doubt that the Town’s return to the Football League is near.
+With two fellow play-off aspirants in York City – who ended last season as runners-up on 96 points – and newly relegated Carlisle United, we will be able to gain a clear picture as to if Lakeland can guide his team to a remarkable promotion, or if they will die out like they have done in the past after a typically successful start; the Shaymen are sure to cause excitement wherever they go, and although it remains a mystery if their form will continue into promotion in May, there is no doubt that the Town’s return to the Football League is near.

 Benji Kosartiyer